The Basics

 Come- The dog recalls quickly to front zone, within touch distance of handler.
 The dog is able to recall from a distance and away from distractions.

-Get Busy- The dog’s cue to eliminate.
+Busy- The dog’s cue to eliminate.

-Get Dressed- The dog will move their nose into their collar, cape and other equipment without a lure and stay still while they are fastened.
+Dress- The dog will move their nose into their collar, cape and other equipment without a lure and stay still while they are fastened.
 Handler does not need to reach forward or bend over; handler can remain seated.

 Sit- From a stand, the dog tucks their back feet in to meet their front feet; front feet do not move.
 From a down, the dog’s shoulders rise up and their back feet move to meet their front feet; the front feet do not move.
 Can be completed at a distance, in motion and at handlers sides.
 Stay implied; requires release or next cue.